CarletonComputerScienceSociety/website/content/blog/2022-2023/2022-06-05-ccss-summer-dev-projects-introduction.md

 team.
 I’m also one of the core developers on Veloren, an open source game similar to Minecraft.
 In the Rust communty, I run a monthly game dev meetup, and co-edit the monthly game dev newsletter.

+### Vasily Inkovskiy (@xxArchitect)

+Hi!
+I’m Vasily 👋

+I’m a computer science student at Carleton University in  Ottawa, Canada 🇨🇦.
+My concentration is Software Engineering.
+I'm intrested in many topics, including web development, UI/UX design, operating systems, and mutlithreading.

+I have recently joined CCSS and looking forward to contribute to the products that can help students to achieve their academic goals!